Understanding Your Pathology Report: Prostate Cancer

 Gleason Grade and Score

-The Gleason score is named after Dr. Donald Gleason, the pathologist who first studied and made a scoring system of the aggressiveness of prostate cancers.
-This system helps us to separate the less aggressive prostate cancers from those that are more aggressive.
-In more technical terms, it represents the "grade" of the tumor, which is the degree of differentiation of prostate cancer cells.
-Differentiation refers to how "normal" a cancer cell looks under a microscope when compared to a normal prostate cell.
+The Gleason score is a system that helps us to separate the less aggressive prostate cancers from those that are more aggressive.
+It represents the "grade" of the tumor, which is the degree of differentiation of prostate cancer cells.
+Differentiation refers to how "normal" a cancer cell looks under a microscope compared to a normal prostate cell.

 • Poorly differentiated or undifferentiated: The cancer cells look much different than normal, healthy cells.